projectchrono/chrono-website/news/index.md

 	<p>27 November 2012 -- New co-simulation unit</p>
 	<a class="media-left" href="#"> <img src="/images/news/simulink_ico.png" style="width=100px"> </a>
-	<div class="media-body"> A new [[Unit_COSIMULATION|co-simulation unit]] has been developed.
+	<div class="media-body"> A new co-simulation unit has been developed.
 This allows Chrono::Engine to cooperate with another simulation software.
 In detail, we use Simulink to simulate hydraulic systems, electrical power systems and controls, that can interact with Chrono::Engine mechanisms by running in parallel.
 	</div>
 </div>
 <div class = "well">